Last updated: December 26, 2022

 Le cyber harassment is, as the name suggests, harassment taking place on the Internet.
 This then includes social networks, discussion forums, multiplayer video games, blogs and other websites.

-The comments in question can take various forms, this can be characterized in the form of comments from Internet users, videos posted, montages of images.
-DeepFake shared, or posts on forums or other platforms.
+The comments in question can take various forms, this can be characterized in the form of comments coming from Internet users, videos posted, montages of images DeepFake shared, or posts on forums or other platforms.

-We then have many mockeries or degrading photos that can be exchanged and in the end, we come to the same situation as for harassment that we could call "classic" with a victim who will end up isolating himself.
+We then have numerous teasing or degrading photos that can be exchanged and in the end, we arrive at the same situation as for harassment that we could call “classic” with a victim who will end up isolating himself.

-But while a "classic" harassment stops at the doors of the house in general, here the victim does not have the possibility of cutting himself off from it and continues to suffer it all day long without being able to do anything about it. .
-This is what makes this cyberbullying terrible.
+But while "classic" harassment usually stops at the doors of the house, here the victim does not have the possibility of cutting himself off from it and continues to suffer it all day long without being able to do anything about it. .
+This is what makes this cyberharassment terrible.

 Who is responsible in the event of cyberstalking?